 *You may be subject to underwriting restrictions, medical questions and possibly denied acceptance by the company when applying outside your Open Enrollment Period.

-In Colorado, Delaware, Georgia, Hawaii, Illinois, Kansas, Kentucky, Louisiana, Missouri, Mississippi, Montana, New Hampshire, Oregon, Pennsylvania, South Dakota, Tennessee and Vermont, all Medicare Supplement plans are available to persons eligible for Medicare because of disability.
+In Colorado, Delaware, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Louisiana, Missouri, Mississippi, Montana, New Hampshire, Oregon, Pennsylvania, South Dakota, Tennessee and Vermont, all Medicare Supplement plans are available to persons eligible for Medicare because of disability.